-This is also, by far, the hardest thing I am learning in my four years of this home educating lifestyle…which, of course, didn’t begin four years ago, rather twelve years ago when I had my first child.
+This is the hardest thing I am learning in my first four years of this homeschool lifestyle…

 A Charlotte Mason advocate, Catherine Levinson, pushed home this very point at the most recent homeschool conference I attended.
 My ears perked; in fact, I was all ears.
-Just what I know I needed to hear.
-But my heart wanted to take a brisk walk out the back doors, cause I knew the next ten minutes were going to propel me into the shamed and guilty stratosphere.
+My heart wanted to take a brisk walk out the back door, cause I knew the next ten minutes were going to propel me into the shame and guilt stratosphere.